DataDog/hiring-engineers/answers.md

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:
 You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 Here are instructions for setting up a Vagrant Ubuntu VM.
 We strongly recommend using minimum v.
 16.04 to avoid dependency issues.
 You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
 Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

-I downloaded Vagrant 2.2.10 for Mac OSX 64-bit [here.](https://www.vagrantup.com/downloads) I've never used Vagrant so I followed [this](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) quickstart guide to get up and running.
+I downloaded Vagrant 2.2.10 for Mac OSX 64-bit [here.](https://www.vagrantup.com/downloads) I've never used Vagrant so I followed [this](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) quick start guide to get up and running.
 When I'm doing work on a VM, it's always important to have backups enabled so I can do a point in time restore if I need to.
-It's a little different with Vagrant, since you're working locally.
+It's a little different with Vagrant since you're working locally.
 I came across exactly what I needed with ```vagrant snapshot``` and everything about saving and restoring snapshots can be found [here.](https://www.vagrantup.com/docs/cli/snapshot)

 It's recommended to use Ubuntu 16.04 and the Vagrant box for that is [xenial64.](https://app.vagrantup.com/ubuntu/boxes/xenial64)
 To get my new image running I simply needed to run the following commands: